turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

 * As a team, read the entire project spec and rubric
 * As a team, create a rough timeline to follow
 * As a team, create a public document for your DTR (instructions can be found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md))
-* Make sure all teammates are added as collaborators to the forked repository
+* Make sure all teammates (and assigned instructor) are added as collaborators to the forked repository
-* Create a private Slack channel with all members of the project AND your assigned instructor and share links to:
+* As a team, send a Slack message to your assigned instructor (PM) with:
   - the forked GitHub repo
   - the GitHub Pages deployed site
-    - Under your repo's settings, scroll down to GitHub Pages and set it up to deploy your master branch
+    - Under your repo's settings, scroll down to GitHub Pages and set it up to deploy your main branch
   - the DTR

 ## Progression